I live in Houston and have worked as a nurse. I have a lifelong passion for traveling, nature, and photography (preferably all together!).

-- In addition to the measures taken above be sure and wash your hands frequently!
-This should be a good health habit in any case, but if not...this is the time to start.
+- In addition to the measures taken above, be sure to wash your hands frequently!
+The washing of hands should be a good health habit in any case, but if not...this is the time to start.

 - Use a tissue to cover your nose and mouth when coughing and if that is unavailable cough into your elbow.
-Normally you will not be touching other things with the inside of your elbow and infecting others.
+You usually will not be touching other things with the inside of your elbow and infecting others.

 I hope that if you come down with the dreaded cold virus, these useful tips will be of value to you or in helping others you know.

 - Important!
-Be sure and read about Reye's Syndrome if your child catches a cold or other malady.
+Be sure and read about Reye's Syndrome if your child catches a cold or another malady.
 Avoid using aspirin to bring down fevers in children.

 Here are some videos that you might find of interest.